 Our holiday home is a fully equipped house.
-The large open plan kitchen, dining, lounge area has a cathedral ceiling and a wood heater that can be used to warm the house.
-There are three bedrooms; one has a double bed, another has a queen size bed and a single bed whilst the third bedroom has two bunk beds and a single bed.
-In total four singles and two double beds.
+The large open plan kitchen, dining, lounge area has a pine lined cathedral ceiling and a wood heater that can be used to warm the entire house.
+There are three bedrooms; one has a double bed, another has a queen size bed whilst the third bedroom has two bunk beds and a single bed.
+In total three singles and two double beds.
 If you are able to supply your own sheets, pillowcases, towels and tea towels then we will be able to offer much earlier access and later leaving from our holiday house.
 If not, please let us know which beds you intend to use and we will prepare them for you and supply towels and tea towels.
 All beds have quilts and pillows and extra blankets are stored in the double bedroom wardrobe.
 We can also provide a portable cot.
 There is a large fully equipped kitchen, dining and living area.
-The bathroom has a shower, hand basin and a washing machine.
-There is a separate toilet.
+The new bathroom has a shower, toilet and hand basin.
+There is a second separate toilet.
+The laundry has a washing machine, sink and our storage cupboards.
 The firewood is stacked near the water tank.
 Before guests leave, we do ask that you leave the shack in a clean, neat and tidy condition.

 The Swanwick golf course is very close and there is a set of clubs and buggy behind the bathroom door for you to borrow.
 A boat ramp is at the Swan River in Swanwick and two boat ramps are about 3 kilometres away in Coles Bay.
 Great Oyster Bay is about 15km long and 8km wide and is sheltered by the Freycinet Peninsula, making it perfect for boating, fishing or just enjoying the magnificent scenery.
 Around the Coles Bay region it is easy get to the many stunning beaches with beautiful white sand derived from the red granite which form the magnificent Hazards.
 Well maintained tracks allow access to the iconic Wineglass Bay and across the isthmus to Hazard Beach and to more beaches further down the peninsula.

-Information about many aspects of the Freycinet National Park will be sent to you after your booking is confirmed and additional maps and brochures are available from the Parks and Wildlife headquarters next to the entrance to the park past the Freycinet Lodge.
+Information about many aspects of the Freycinet National Park will be sent to you after your booking is confirmed.
+Some brochures highlighting local tours and activities are in the blue folder in the lounge, Additional maps and brochures are available from the Parks and Wildlife headquarters next to the entrance to the park past the Freycinet Lodge.
 This where you can purchase your National Park entry pass.

 Because of the nearby conservation areas and the National Park status of the peninsula, we do not allow pets at our holiday house.
-Plenty of native animals are already living there Put some bird seed on the feeding platform and water in the tray to see if you can attract any birds.
+Plenty of native animals are already living here Put some bird seed and water in the tray to see if you can attract any birds.

 Should two bookings be received about the same time, the longer duration booking will take precedence and be accepted.